2024 BECE Grading and CSSPS BECE Placement Cut-Off Points

 This system helps students and parents understand the implications of BECE results for SHS placement.

-The Children Ministry is dedicated to nurturing the spiritual growth and development of children within our church and community.
-We are a collaborative network of teachers united by a common passion for sharing the love of Jesus Christ with the next generation.
+The Children Ministry is dedicated to nurturing the spiritual growth and development of children within our church and community as well as public high useful news and blog posts for our global readers.

 Leave a Reply